We Honor Veterans

 Hospice of Helping Hands is a proud partner with the We Honor Veterans program, and holds a level four recognition.
 This recognition ensures that our hospice employees are specially trained to care for and accommodate veteran patients through a partnership with the National Hospice and Palliative Care Organization.

-"In fact, we were the very first hospice in the state of Michigan to achieve level four status, the highest level."
+"In fact, we were the very first hospice in the state of Michigan to achieve level four status."

 We understand that veterans often suffer from unique complications related to traumatic life experiences or isolation.
 The We Honor Veterans program focuses on respectful inquiry, compassionate listening, and grateful acknowledgement in their quest to care for the unique needs of veterans.
 Oftentimes, a veteran will require special care depending on where he or she served and what types of service they performed during duty.
 The hospice staff at Hospice of Helping Hands is specially trained to recognize these differences and respond accordingly.